 There is no dedicated form to use if you want to put an advance decision in writing.
-Alzheimer's Society and Macmillan Cancer Support have developed a template, and there is a free online tool at www.mydecisions.org.uk that can help you.
+Alzheimer's Society and Macmillan Cancer Support have both developed a template.
 The Code advises it is helpful to include the following in a written advance decision:

 - your full name, date of birth and address - name, address and phone number of your GP and whether they have a copy of the document - a statement that the document should be used if you ever lack the capacity to make treatment decisions yourself - a clear statement of the decision, stating precisely what treatments you want to refuse and circumstances under which the decision is to apply.
 Aim to make it clear to anyone reading it what your wishes are.
 A statement with a general desire not to be treated is not enough.
 Aim to give as much detail as possible to support any discussion about the 'applicability of your advance decision' as explained in section 5.5.
-Avoid words like 'unbearable' or 'severe' that are open to interpretation. - date the document was written (if reviewing it, see section 7) - your signature, or that of someone you directed to sign it in your presence, on your behalf, and the date - dated signature of person who witnessed your signature.
+Avoid words like 'unbearable' or 'severe' that are open to interpretation - date the document was written (if reviewing it, see section 7) - your signature, or that of someone you directed to sign it in your presence, on your behalf, and the date - dated signature of person who witnessed your signature.
 If you cannot sign the document, ask a second person (not the witness) to sign on your behalf in the presence of you and the witness.